-The provision of adequate socket-outlets is a particular problem, for should the electrical load increase (e.g. an office may go over to all-electric typewriters or install a computer or data-processing system), it is often difficult to extend or alter an inflexible installation.
-Thus, the electrical services provisions should allow for the possibility of installing new outlets or revising the positions of existing outlets without difficulty or serious disturbance to the building and its occupants.
-Where a tenant's requirements for socket-outlets are not known, it is usual practice to install one socket-outlet on the external wall in each building bay and make provision for spur connections to two further outlets to be installed on internal partitions as may be required.
-Only a limited number of bays, not more than three, should be connected to each ring circuit.
+Thus, the electrical services provisions of existing outlets without difficulty or disturbance to the building and its occupants.
+Where a tenant's requirements for -outlets are not known, it is usual practice to install one socket-outlet on the external each building bay and make provision for spur connections to two further outlets to than three, should be connected to each ring circuit.